lucyvieira3/lucyvieira3/README.md

 # 👋🏾 Hey there, I’m Lucy!

-I'm a data analyst from the US.
+Welcome to my GitHub profile!
+I'm a dynamic data professional.
+I thrive on turning complex data into actionable insights and driving impactful business decisions.

-🤓 About Me
+## 🤓 About Me

 - 📊 I'm currently a data analyst at Yellow & Lavender.
 - 📈 My degree is in business administration.